Ivaí

 Ivaí is a municipality in the state of Paraná in the Southern Region of Brazil.

+The town was established in 1907-1910 and settled by around 2,000 Ukrainian and 1,000 Polish migrants.
+Later a Basilian monastery with a novitiate and studies of philosophy was established here.

 Climate

 The climate is highland subtropical climate but always humid (Köppen: Cfb), with an average temperature of 21.6 °C, some lower areas can transit to a humid subtropical climate (Cfa), transition found in the Ivaí Valley.